FluffynatorT800/AcademyDevOps/Dokumentation/AcademyDevOps.md

 deploySQL.yml: contains the my SQL app and service </br>
 db-per.yml: database-persistence; declares that a persitent Volume is needed for the database </br>

-In the next step the Jenkinsfile is modified, so it shuts the docker container down and does not start new ones. </br>
-Also a simple kubectl command is passed to test if connection via shell commands is possible. </br>
-It appears there are authentitiation issues, to resolve these the Jenkins Kubectl CLI plugin is installed </br>

 _________________
 _________________